istarwyh/MyRoad/docs/Vnote/program/database/product/Bigtable.md

 So, while Bigtable does use a form of column storage, it's not the same as traditional column storage. **It's a hybrid model that combines aspects of both row storage and column storage.**

+Bigtable support null-query instead of exist-query, because Bigtable cannot store null data.
+Null in Bigtable represents two semantic meaning:
+1. null field is absent
+2. the field value is actually null
+So it is confusing.
+And exist query actually define the field is absent in a row.

 [^BigtableWiki]:https://en.wikipedia.org/wiki/Bigtable